 In recent weeks, the press has highlighted several devastating cases of eye drop related infections resulting in vision loss, enucleation (removal of an eye), and even deaths.
 Our hearts go out to the patients and families affected, and our practice is fully committed to heightened surveillance, detailed communication with our patients and vendors, and science backed education on this topic.

-The following products have been recalled as of this writing:
+The following products have been recalled:

 - EzriCare and Delsam Pharma Artificial Tears Lubricant Eye Drops.